elnurvl/laravel-keycloak-guard/README.md

 It fetches user from database and fill values into authenticated user object.
 If enabled, it will work together with `user_provider_credential` and `token_principal_attribute`.

+✔️ **use_introspection**

+_Default is `false`._

+Validates the access token with the authorization server instead of relying on JWT.
+Useful for revocable access tokens.
+Note that introspection is intended for user tokens where a human manually logs in to open an active session.
+Access tokens generated for M2M communications will not open a session; therefore, introspection will always yield a negative result for an active token.

+✔️ **client_id**

+_Required, only if `use_introspection` is `true`._

+Client ID to be used for token introspection.
+The client must be in the same realm as the token issuer.

+✔️ **client_secret**

+_Required, only if `use_introspection` is `true`._

+Client secret to be used for token introspection.
+The client must be in the same realm as the token issuer.

 ✔️ **key_cache_lifetime**

 _Default is 1 day._